 - 9.1 When you register as a student at our university, you become part of our community.
 This means that we have certain expectations of you.
-These include (but are not limited to): - (a) You will be expected to ensure that you comply with our Handbook and other relevant policies, procedures and protocols that apply to students from time to time as you study with us.
-These will be available on our website and you should read them carefully. - (b) You are responsible for actively participating as a student at the University, including attending all timetabled sessions and meeting any assessment deadlines set for you.
-If you are struggling to meet the requirements of your course, you are responsible for raising this with your tutor and complying with University policies relating to extenuating circumstances or extension requests. - (c) You understand that we will usually communicate with you through your university email account and you must ensure that this is checked regularly.

-- (d) You are responsible for ensuring that all payments we request and information we request from you are provided to us in a timely manner. - (e) You must register and re-register in accordance with any timescales we give you. - (f) You must try and ensure that you attend all timetabled sessions and meetings scheduled for you and let us know as soon as possible if, for any reason, you cannot attend.
+These include (but are not limited to): - (a) You will be expected to ensure that you comply with our Handbook, the Taught Handbook if applicable and other relevant policies, procedures and protocols that apply to students from time to time as you study with us.
+These will be available on our website and you should read them carefully. - (b) You are responsible for actively participating as a student at the University, including attending all sessions and meeting any assessment deadlines set for you.
+If you are struggling to meet the requirements of your course, you are responsible for raising this with your supervisor and complying with University policies relating to extenuating circumstances or extension requests. - (c) You understand that we will usually communicate with you through your university email account and you must ensure that this is checked regularly. - (d) You are responsible for ensuring that all payments we request and information we request from you are provided to us in a timely manner. - (e) You must register and re-register in accordance with any timescales we give you. - (f) As a research student, you are responsible for managing your own studies and keeping in regular contact with your supervisor.